 When I left my ex, I got back in touch, hoping they hadn’t moved.
 Luckily they were still there.
 I invited them up to my wedding to Daddy P, but M was recovering from recent heart surgery and wasn’t up to the drive.
 So time moves on again.

-I love Facebook, it’s helped us stay in touch these last few years, M has seen lots of photos of Monkey and can keep tabs on what we’re up to.
+I love Facebook, it’s helped us stay in touch these last few years, M has seen lots of photos of my son and can keep tabs on what we’re up to.

-When we finalised our trip to Hunstanton, I realised we would only be about 45 minutes away from M & E. I had a chance to meet up with my old friends, and to introduce Daddy P and Monkey to two very special people.
+When we finalised our trip to Hunstanton, I realised we would only be about 45 minutes away from M & E. I had a chance to meet up with my old friends, and to introduce Daddy P and my little boy to two very special people.
 Would they be home?
 You bet!

 So on Sunday afternoon we left family in Hunstanton at their holiday home, and set off for Suffolk.
 I was so excited, it’s been years since I’ve been with my old friends.
 I was nervous too, so much had happened since we’d been together last.